Nawsheen Nahreen Mou: Early life

 Nawsheen Nahreen Mou was born in Khulna district although her childhood was spent in many districts.
 Her father SK Amzad Hussain was an engineer of BUET and mother is Housewife.
 She started dancing at the age of 7 and continued it for several years.
 She achieved the Khelaghar Award in her childhood in 1994.
 She started her career as a radio jockey with the first fm radio station of Bangladesh Radio Today in 2007.
 She was very popular as RJ Nawsheen for her voice and renown show ‘today’s adda’.Later she joined Radio Foorti.
 She started her television career with a live calling program, which was broadcast on RTV.
 The name of the program was "Jege Acho ki".
 It was one of the most popular shows at that time (2008-2011).
 She was in news for her other superhit programmes such as “Amar Ami’in Bangla Vision.

 Career

-Everyone knows Nawsheen Nahreen Mou as her short name Nawsheen.
 She launched her media career as a radio personality.
-Besides, She started working on commercial advertising.
-Now she is primarily known to everyone as an actress.
+Besides, she started working on commercial advertising.
+Now she is primarily known as an actress.
 She made her small screen debut with drama Dhoopchhaya.
 She made her film debut opposite her real life husband Hillol in Mukhosh Manush (2016).
 She is working as Freelance actress at television media and film since 2008 in different TV serials mega aerials daily soaps and special fictions.

 She also worked as a model on various television commercials and print media.
 Previously she was working as Radio jockey and producer in fm radios of Bangladesh.
 She has Worked as director programme at radio amber from 2015 till 2017 and deputy programme director at a leading channel of Bangladesh in 2010 (Channel i).
 She hosted the opening ceremony of the 2011 ICC Cricket World Cup.